Equine Neonatal Intensive Care Unit (ENICU)

 About UF Equine & Large Animal Neonatal Foal Care

-During the most critical time in a foal, cria, calf, or kid’s life, our veterinarians and highly trained staff are here to care for the most sensitive and complicated cases in our specialized state-of-the-art ICU, created and designed to provide the best neonatal care.
-We provide superior emergency foal care to patients from all over Florida, including the Gainesville, Ocala, and Jacksonville areas.
+During the most critical time in a foal, cria, calf or kid’s life, our veterinarians and highly trained staff are here to to provide the best care for the most sensitive and complicated neonatal cases in our specialized state-of-the-art ICU.
+We provide superior emergency foal care to patients from all over Florida, including the Gainesville, Ocala and Jacksonville areas.

 Our neonatal unit works with board-certified specialists in large animal internal medicine, surgery, reproduction, anesthesiology, radiology, neurology, cardiology, dermatology, ophthalmology and pathology, to provide the best and most thorough care to all patients.